 Dale Andree is

-director of National Water Dance, a site-specific, simultaneous
+National Water Dance, a site-specific, simultaneous

 performance across the United States bringing attention to water